rafadev7/.vim/README.md

 - m: Show the NERD Tree menu
 - R: Refresh the tree, useful if files change outside of Vim
 - ?: Toggle NERD Tree's quick help

+I've added some code to use all Vim plugins for Golang too